 , using the selector found in the BIMI email headers.domain.com

-.Displaying a brand indicator in the email client of the receiver comes with the responsibility of validating that the email is coming from an authorized source.
+.Displaying a brand indicator in the email client of the receiver comes with the responsibility of verifying that the email is coming from an authorized source.
 Hence, a 'strong' DMARC policy is a requirement for BIMI to work.

 Defined in BIMI-06 section 1, a 'strong' DMARC policy is defined as: